PolymathMonkey/weblog/content/posts/gpgonmyyubi.md

 gpg --export-secret-keys --armor > masterkey-backup.asc
 ```

-I stored it on an encrypted USB drive using:
+I stored it on an encrypted USB drive with either one:

 -   ****LUKS**** (on Linux)
--   ****VeraCrypt**** (cross-platform)
 -   ****OpenBSD softraid(4)**** encryption

-I then removed the master key from my online machine after subkeys were in place.

 ## Conclusion {#conclusion}

-Rolling out GPG was empowering.
-With my identity cryptographically verifiable, email signing in place, and secure document sharing live on my site, I now have a strong, decentralized identity system.
+Rolling out GPG was super easy.
+With my identity cryptographically verifiable, email
+signing in place, and secure document sharing live on my site, I now

-🔑 Want to reach out securely?
-→ Grab my public key and shoot me a signed or encrypted message.
+have a strong, decentralized identity system.

 ## Useful Links {#useful-links}